 A detailed history of the club can be downloaded here (1.6 Mb).

 The two-bay boathouse and clubrooms, built in 1996, house a well-maintained modern fleet of 30 boats.
-There is a compact gym with an eight-station Universal Weight Unit, exercise bikes, a stepper, and five Concept Rowing Ergonometres.
+There is a compact gym with an eight-station Universal Weight Unit, free weights and five Concept Rowing Ergos.

 In 2018 the Y Rowing Club ended it’s formal association with the YWCA and become an independent organisation.

 Child Safe Standards